 Why a Home Inventory Matters for Insurance Claims

 Most homeowners assume they'll remember what they owned after a fire, flood, or theft.
-The reality is that memory fails fast in a crisis — and insurance companies won't just take your word for it.
+The reality is that memory fails fast in a crisis, and insurance companies won't just take your word for it.
 A home inventory is a documented record of your personal belongings that gives your insurer the proof it needs to pay your claim quickly and in full.

-Without one, you face real financial consequences:
+Without an inventory, you face real financial consequences:

 - Lower payouts: Insurers may estimate conservatively if you can't prove what you owned or what it was worth.

-- Claim delays: Adjusters need supporting documentation before releasing funds — and reconstructing a list from scratch takes weeks.
+- Claim delays: Adjusters need supporting documentation before releasing funds, and reconstructing a list from scratch takes weeks.

 - Coverage gaps revealed too late: A proper inventory helps you see if your personal property coverage limits are adequate before disaster strikes.